mozilla/policy-templates/README.md

-Policies can either be specified using the GPO templates or by putting a file called policies.json in the distribution directory.
+Policies can either be specified using the Group Policy templates or by creating a file called policies.json.
+On Windows, create a directory called distribution where the EXE is located and place the file there.
+On Mac, the file goes into Firefox.app/Content/Resources/distribution.

 The content of the JSON file should look like this:
 ```
 {